Greatest Film Plot Twists

 His only contact and companion was a semi-mobile, multi-tasking AI robotic assist machine named GERTY 3000 (voice of Kevin Spacey) with a robotic arm.
 The questionably-helpful, smooth-voiced, programmed GERTY used yellow smiley face emoticons to communicate emotions and monitored Sam's every move.

-The film took a turn when he suffered an accident, while he was out in a rover to repairing a malfunctioning harvesting mining machine named Matthew.
+The film took a turn when he suffered an accident, while he was out in a rover repairing a malfunctioning harvesting mining machine named Matthew.
 He distractedly crashed his rover into the thresher after seeing an hallucinatory mirage of a figure in the distance.

 After a dissolve to black (the loss of consciousness), Sam awoke in the infirmary where GERTY told him that he had experienced an accident that he couldn't remember.
-Shortly later, the injured Sam struggled off the infirmary bed and overheard GERTY having a clandestine conversation with Thompson (Benedict Wong) at HQ:
+Shortly later, the injured Sam struggled off the infirmary bed and overheard GERTY having a secret and clandestine conversation with Thompson (Benedict Wong) at HQ:

 (The new Sam is in) good working order.
 But we only have two working harvesters now.